relokin/herdtools7/catalogue/aarch64-faults/README.md

 aarch64-faults: Catalogue that demonstrates supported Faults
 ============================================================

-The tests in this catalogue execute instructions that generate fautls.
+The tests in this catalogue execute instructions that generate different type of faults.

 Simulating with herd7
 ---------------------